gonodono/web-widgets/README.md

   [`awaitDisplayFrames()`][awaitDisplayFrames] function to illustrate how that can be done.

-  The demo's current method uses a `WebView` subclass to monitor its own calls to `invalidate()`, which would be invisible to the framework, but which we can monitor for when they stop.
-A `Flow` and the `debounce()` operator allow us to make a decent guess as to when the `WebView` is done updating.
+The demo's [current method][current-method] uses a `WebView` subclass to monitor its own calls to `invalidate()`, which will be invisible to the framework, but which we can monitor for stoppage.
+A `Flow` and the `debounce()` operator allow us to make a decent guess as to when the `WebView` is done signaling that it's updated.
 This seems to be much more reliable than the previous method, at least in my simple tests.

-  [The previous method][previous-method] is quite similar to the current one.
-  However, it relies on `WebView`'s `VisualStateCallback` as a readiness indicator, and that apparently fires as soon as it can draw anything, whether the page is complete or not, so it takes some guessing as to the appropriate delay.
+  The [previous method][previous-method] is quite similar to the current one, however it relies on `WebView`'s `VisualStateCallback` as a readiness indicator.
+That callback apparently fires as soon as anything can be drawn, whether the page is complete or not, so it takes some guessing as to the appropriate delay.
 If you want to give the previous method a try, be aware that its `awaitDisplayFrames()` has a bug, and you should use the current one.

   It's true that we could make a flow out of those visual callbacks that's similar to the invalidation flow, and the current method does involve some